 OOI Cruise Data Access data from all OOI Cruises

-OOI provides free access to a wide range of data collected from around the world’s oceans.
-We are offering these data in phases.
-We will offer you greater functionality and more data sets in the coming months based on your feedback.
-All data are safely archived, and our goal is to get them to scientists and educators as quickly as possible using various delivery mechanism as appropriate.
+The OOI provides free access to a wide range of data collected from around the world’s oceans.
+We provide a number of different tools to assist users in accessing OOI datasets in ways and formats that are most useful to the widest variety of users.
+Our goal is to get data to scientists and educators as quickly as possible using appropriate delivery mechanisms.

-Increasing the availability of evaluated data and the diversity of delivery modes will continually evolve based on community feedback in the coming months.
-You can subscribe to a mailing list to received updates and notification as additional data and functionality becomes available.
-We also look forward to your feedback as well as suggestions on the tools that would increase the efficiency of synthesizing the diverse data collected by the program.
+Increasing the availability of evaluated data and the diversity of delivery modes will continually evolve based on community input.
+We welcome your feedback and suggestions on how the tools could be improved to increase the efficiency of synthesizing the diverse data collected by the program.
+You can also subscribe to our mailing list to be notified when additional data and functionality becomes available.

 - Cabled Array Preliminary Data on IRIS